CloudGod93/SpiraNet-lite/README.md

 result = model.FindFeatures(image)
 ```

-The interface matches the original vendor library, so existing code typically requires no changes beyond replacing the import.
+Interface matches the original vendor library.
+Your existing code basically doesn’t notice the change.

 ---

 ## **Environment Requirements**

-The packaged binary relies on:

-- **Python 3.10**
+- Python **3.10**
-- **TensorFlow 2.13.x**
+- TensorFlow **2.13**
-- **NumPy 1.24.x**
+- NumPy **1.24.x**
-- **OpenCV-Python-Headless 4.8.x**
+- OpenCV-Python-Headless **4.8.1.78**
-- **Pillow**
+- Pillow ≥ 10
-- **pyAesCrypt**
+- pyAesCrypt

-These are installed automatically when installing the wheel.
+These are auto-installed when installing the wheel.

-If you’re using GPU-enabled TensorFlow, ensure your environment matches your deployment (CUDA/cuDNN versions, drivers, etc.).

 ---